jerrodgerth/useful-ni/README.md

 # useful-ni

-An unofficial collection of links, resources and other goodies for Network Infrastructure (NI) products from Nokia.
-This began as a note file on my laptop, but turns out there were many others interested in the same info.
+An unofficial collection of links for data sheets, docs, data models, community resources and more.
+On their own, these resources are often hard to find unfortunately.
+This is a bit like sharing a bunch of bookmarks.
+Hopefully this proves _useful_ for others as well.

 PRs welcome.

 \*\* h/t to the many [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) pages for some inspiration.